jean-luc-jucker/MMC_4Mi_Covid19/README.txt

 All figures are in the folders _update_files.

 Rmd and md files contain the reports.
+Readers unfamiliar with R should read the reports with the .md extension.

 Actual data belongs to the MMC and is not shared here.
 Please also read acknowledgements at the end of each report.